HRMS Software Development: A Step-by-Step Guide

 A few years back, we developed HR software for Blue Academy.
 It’s a Germany-based HR startup.

-Together with the founders, we went all the way from creating documentation and development of the MVP to the fundraising of the investment round A.
+Together with the founders, we went all the way from creating documentation and development of the MVP to the fundraising of investment round A.

 Meanwhile, let’s get back to the core features you need to include in the MVP development phase of the HR application.

-Features for an MVP
+Features for an HR Software MVP

 The point is that the complexity and riskiness of the vital business hypothesis determine the set and complexity of the MVP features.